siddharth201/MyNotes/AI_ML/Pandas/Chapter-1-IntrosToPandas.md

  * Backbone of most data science and machine learning workflows.

  * Handles structured data from various sources (CSV, Excel, SQL, JSON, etc.) efficiently.

+## Pandas: DataFrame and Series
+📌 Description:
+Series: A 1D labeled array capable of holding any data type (like a column in Excel).

+DataFrame: A 2D table with labeled rows and columns (like a spreadsheet or SQL table).

+💡 Importance:
+Fundamental building blocks for all Pandas operations.

+Enable labeled indexing, which makes data more meaningful and readable.

 ---